About

 const result = (await resp.json()) as UserType; // some user type

-For the RESTful API requests, Vovk.ts also implements RPC (Remote Procedure Call) paradigm that allows to call back-end functions as if they were local, making a normal fetch
+For RESTful API requests, Vovk.ts also implements the RPC (Remote Procedure Call) paradigm, which allows you to call back-end functions as if they were local, making a standard fetch

 request under the hood.